 We also offer post-evaluation consultations

 We are always happy to answer any questions fire chiefs or anyone in a community has about the process or the PC itself.
 We can hold phone conferences or on-site meetings with officials to go through the scoring process and answer questions about the evaluation.
 Interested in a consultation for your area?
-Email the Public Protection department by clicking here.
+Call our customer service team at 206-217-0101 between 7:30 a.m. and 4 p.m., Monday through Friday, and ask to be connected to the Vice President of Public Protection.

 We also offer communities the option to ask for a re-evaluation.
 We evaluate each Washington state community every five years, but sometimes, a community makes changes that may improve its PC before the next evaluation is due.
 Before we go through the entire process ahead of schedule, we ask about the changes and make estimates based on the new data to see if an improvement is likely.
 If it is, we can schedule a re-evaluation.